Christine Darby // Published: June 2024 // Updated: August 2024

 • Reality: For most businesses, SEO is an ongoing process because search algorithms, your competition, and user behavior constantly change—but the frequency of needed updates can vary widely.

-More SEO Myths and Misconceptions
+More SEO Misconceptions

 Remember, the fact that a tool measures something doesn’t make it a priority.

 • 410s.
-Google’s John Mueller referred to 410s as the “alt-tag of HTTP codes.”
+Google’s John Mueller jokingly referred to 410s as the “alt-tag of HTTP codes.”
 Using 410 over 404 when appropriate may be technically correct, but this doesn’t mean it’s an SEO gain.
 If your website platform doesn’t support this status code, it’s fine.

 • Keyword density or frequency.
 You do not need to “use your keyword every 100 to 200 words” or ensure keywords are a certain percentage of your text.
 Focus on natural, high-quality SEO content, versus “writing for search engines” or meaningless metrics, and you will be fine.
-Note, “keyword prominence,” or stating the topic early in your content, is different from keyword density.
+Note that “keyword prominence,” or stating the topic early in your content, is different from keyword density.

 Remain Skeptical